 A person who has a blood type that allows them to receive blood of any ABO or Rh type.
 This would be AB positive for red cell transfusions and group O for platelet and plasma transfusions.

-With origins in the 1950s, Carter BloodCare is one of Texas' largest blood centers, providing 300,000 units of life-saving blood and blood components to patients in North, Central, and East Texas annually.
+With origins in the 1950s, Carter BloodCare is one of Texas' largest blood centers, providing over 440,000 units of life-saving blood and blood components to patients in North, Central, and East Texas annually.

 Stay connected with the latest information from Carter BloodCare in your local community.